rmie/CuraOpenSCADPlugin/README.md

 /*cura-export 'support()' AS Support */
 ```

-This will place four objects on the build plate.
-After defining 'Per Model Settings' for each of them, use 'Select All Models', 'Reset All Model Positions' and 'Group Models' to transform them into a single part.
+Opening the OpenSCAD file with Cura places four objects on the build plate.
+After defining 'Per Model Settings' for each of them, use 'Select All Models', 'Reset All Model Positions' and 'Group Models' to transform them into a single printable object.

 Printing or saving the generated GCode will cause Cura to write all changes back to the OpenSCAD file like below.
-The difference here is that this is only a single Part made from four meshes with specific settings per mesh.
+The difference here is that this is only a single printable object made from four meshes with specific settings per mesh.

 ```
 /* cura-export